leoskiline/cs2-deathrun-manager/README.md

     V0.0.1 - First Version Deathrun Manager for CS2 on CounterStrikeSharp Framework.<br>
     V0.0.2 - Hotfix from first version of Deathrun Manager for CS2 on CounterStrikeSharp Framework.<br>
     V0.0.3 - Fix to not consider disconnected players<br>
     V0.0.4 - Remove Weapons on round end.
-Remove Weapons from ground on round end.
+Remove Weapons from ground on round end.<br>
     V0.0.5 - Added config file.